p-slice/AMP-1001/README.md

 (Commands are still being added, this won't be complete for a while)

 +say (#chan-name) <text>: Say something into the channel.
 Add the channel to specify which.
-Required rank: 10 +quit: Quit the server.
 Required rank: 10

++quit: Quit the server.
+Required rank: 10

 +join <#chan-name>: Join the specified channel.
-Required rank: 7 +leave (#chan-name): Leave the channel.
+Required rank: 7

++leave (#chan-name): Leave the channel.
 Add the channel to specify which.
 Required rank: 7

++kick <player> (reason): Kick the specified player.
+Default reason is "Kicked from channel" else the given reason.
+Required rank: 10

++info <search>: Get bot's info of specified search.
+Required rank: 3

++rank <user>: Get the rank of the specified user.
+Required rank: 3

++server IP <server>: Get the IP of the specified server.
+Required rank: 5

++setrank <player> <rank>: Set the rank of the specified player.
+Required rank: 10

++adduser <name>: Create a new user.
+Defaults - nick = <name>, info = //, rank = 1.
+Required rank: 10

 More stuff will be added soon.